Kalgo

-Kalgo is a Local Government Area (LGA) in Kebbi State, Nigeria.
+Kalgo is a town and Local Government Area (LGA) in Kebbi State, Nigeria.
 It was created in 1996 out of the Bunza LGA.
-Its headquarters are in the town of Kalgo.
-Kalgo LGA shares a west border with Bunza LGA.

 It has an area of 1,173 km^{2} and a population of 85,403 at the 2006 census.

 The postal code of the area is 862.

 Climate

 The temperature in the wet season is hot, oppressive, and mostly cloudy, while in the dry season it's sweltering and partly cloudy.

+Kalgo has a hot Sudan–Sahel climate characterized by a short rainy season from June to September.
+The dry season is long and marked by persistent heat and the influence of Harmattan winds.